janastu/anthill19/pages/about.md

 Re-Story

-: Explore ReCreation, ReClaimation and ReContextualization of
+: Explore the ReCreation, ReClaimation and ReContextualization of Knowledge

 Myst Meets Cloud